sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 These tokens are grouped by line and stored in `m_tokens`.

 Why?
 In some cases, determining the exact location of a symbol is not always straightforward.
-While we usually know what we are looking for, the corresponding AST node does not always provide a direct way to retrieve it.
+While we usually know what we are looking for, the corresponding AST node does not always provide a direct way to retrieve its location.
-Fortunately, every token returned by `Lexer::LexFromRawLexer` has an associated `SourceLocation`.
+Fortunately, this can be circumvented as every token returned by `Lexer::LexFromRawLexer` has an associated `SourceLocation`.
 This represents the column and line number of the token within the source file.
 Additionally, AST nodes often include a way to retrieve the range of the node - spanning from a start to an end `SourceLocation` - which helps us narrow down our search.
 By storing tokens in a structured manner, we can efficiently retrieve those that fall within the given `SourceRange` of an AST node without having to traverse every token of the file.
 We can then check against the spelling of the token until we find one that matches the symbol we are looking for.

 We will see this approach in action in some of our visitor functions.

 Tokenization is handled by the `tokenize` function: